 Gatherings where there was not party unanimity were cut short.
 Get-togethers that included divergent political leanings were about 22 to 27 minutes shorter than if the host and guest were politically aligned.
 "We estimate 27 million person-hours of cross-partisan Thanksgiving discourse were lost in in 2016," the authors wrote in Politics Gets Personal: Effects of Political Partisanship and Advertising on Family Ties.
 The desire to cut the meal short had a sharp party divide.
 When Democrats spent Thanksgiving at a Republican home they didn't significantly shorten their visit.
 When Republicans were hosted by Democrats, the Republican visit was shortened by more than 40 minutes compared to party-aligned gatherings.
 The authors surmise that "Republicans were more sensitive to partisan differences at Thanksgiving dinners."
 What couldn't be divined from the data is whether Democratic hosts fueled that sensitivity.

 Political advertising also contributed to shortening Thanksgiving meals.
 Chen and Rohla report that for every thousand traditional (television/radio) political ads aired in the traveler's home media market, a Thanksgiving visit was shortened by 1.5 minutes.
 "In swing states such as Florida, media markets saw over 25 thousand ads over the course of the campaign, implying a 1.2 hours shorter Thanksgiving for vote-mismatched families."
 The research did not measure the impact of social media advertising.

 Political divides may have been a less potent side dish this year.
-Using a smaller cell phone data set, Chen and Rohla found that in the less charged post-election season of 2015, the duration of Thanksgiving gatherings were not impacted by political divisiveness.
+Using a smaller cell phone data set, Chen and Rohla found that in the less charged post-election season of 2015, the duration of Thanksgiving gatherings was not impacted by political divisiveness.